MJBishop/CS50W/README.md

 A mobile first web app for counting a list of items, before and after an event.
 The web app should allow the user to:
     - Load a CSV file containing a list of items
+    - Save these items to a database
-    - Count these items before and after some event
+    - Count the items before and after some event
-    - Export the data back to a CSV file and download it.
+    - Export the data back to a CSV file and download it

 ## Specification